RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 - Consider how the data look most presentable, and what metadata category to group them by.

 **State of the data:**

-- We have cleaned the raw sequence reads.
+- We have trimmed the raw sequence reads.

 - We have generated features/ASVs along with a feature (count) table.

 - We have assigned ASVs to taxonomic groups.

 - We have generated a taxonomic bar plot taking some metadata into account.